thetruespectre/science-fair-missle/README.md

 # Missle System
-#### Automtically detects objects and shoots them using sonars, motors, and complex trigonometry
+#### Automtically detects objects and shoots them using sonars, trigonometry, and phosphorus explosions